egoodwintx/gitWorkshop/README.md

   git config --global user.name "your name" git config --global user.email "youremail@youremail.com"
   ```

-* no need to set up ssh keys at the beginning
-  * If there's time, we may help with this at the end of the workshop.
+Our goal here is this get set up quickly and with enough to hit the ground running.
+We want to keep the focus on GitHub and git as much as possible in the beginning.
+For example, we are leaving out [setting up ssh keys](https://help.github.com/articles/generating-an-ssh-key/) with GitHub.
+If there's time, we should help with this at the end of the workshop.

-** Notice that we are leaving [`core.editor`](https://help.github.com/articles/associating-text-editors-with-git/) [option](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#Your-Editor) out.
+** Also, notice that we are leaving [`core.editor`](https://help.github.com/articles/associating-text-editors-with-git/) [option](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#Your-Editor) out.
 We anticipate running into questions if the commit window with VI comes up.
 However, this is unlikely and may only happen late in the workshop.
 Since not everybody will have a text editor, we don't want to preemptively go on a tangent to set this.

 ## Curriculum

 As traffic coming in slows down, more and more of us will settle down with a group of learners (up to 5) through:

-### Collaborating together on your groups' git repo
+### Collaborate together on your groups' git repo
   * ~ 0.5 hrs - 1.5 hrs
   * a repo of recipes
     * Fork this -- link to come -- and then add your group members' gh usernames

-#### Learners with no cmdline experience
+#### Learners with no command line experience
 *will do this within the GitHub website*

-**Concepts**
+##### Concepts

 1. Branching
 1. Commiting, and writing commit messages